ionos-cloud/ionosctl/docs/subcommands/image-list.md

       --cols strings          Set of columns to be printed on output Available columns: [ImageId Name ImageAliases Location Size LicenceType ImageType Description Public CloudInit CreatedDate CreatedBy CreatedByUserId] (default [ImageId,Name,ImageAliases,Location,LicenceType,ImageType,CloudInit,CreatedDate])
+  -c, --config string         Configuration file used for authentication (default "$XDG_CONFIG_HOME/ionosctl/config.json") -F, --filters strings       Limits results to those containing a matching value for a specific property.
+Use the following format to set filters: --filters KEY1=VALUE1,KEY2=VALUE2
-  -c, --config string         Configuration file used for authentication (default "$XDG_CONFIG_HOME/ionosctl/config.json") -f, --force                 Force command to execute without user input -h, --help                  Print usage
+  -f, --force                 Force command to execute without user input -h, --help                  Print usage
-      --image-alias string    Image Alias or part of Image Alias to sort Images by --latest int            Show the latest N Images, based on creation date, starting from now in descending order.
-If it is not set, all Images will be printed
+      --image-alias string    Image Alias or part of Image Alias to sort Images by (deprecated) --latest int            Show the latest N Images, based on creation date, starting from now in descending order.
+If it is not set, all Images will be printed (deprecated)
-      --licence-type string   The licence type of the Image -l, --location string       The location of the Image -o, --output string         Desired output format [text|json] (default "text") -q, --quiet                 Quiet output
+      --licence-type string   The licence type of the Image (deprecated) -l, --location string       The location of the Image (deprecated) -M, --max-results int       The maximum number of elements to return --order-by string       Limits results to those containing a matching value for a specific property -o, --output string         Desired output format [text|json] (default "text") -q, --quiet                 Quiet output
-      --type string           The type of the Image -v, --verbose               Print step-by-step process when running command
+      --type string           The type of the Image (deprecated) -v, --verbose               Print step-by-step process when running command
 ```